Information

 Km 0 ‧ Ribadeo

-We start at Plaza de España and take San Francisco street, followed by Avenida de
+We start at Plaza de España and take San Francisco street, followed by Avenida de Asturias

-at the foot of the trail made it easier for them to help pilgrims.
+the foot of the trail made it easier for them to help pilgrims.

-We now face the first challenge of the day: the climb to A Ponte de Arante along a
+We now face the first challenge of the day: the climb to A Ponte de Arante along a forest

-forest track.
+track.
 Given it is a dirt track, some parts may be flooded after rainy periods.
 We keep

-going, now along a paved track where, a little farther ahead, we will take a diversion to the left
+going, now along a paved track where, a little farther ahead, we will take a diversion to

-we will start ascending again, turning to the left half way through our climb.
-There, we cross the
+parish, from where we will start ascending again, turning to the left half way through our

-road and reach the hamlet of Vilela.
+climb.
+There, we cross the road and reach the hamlet of Vilela.

 Local Information